-Class Hours: 16 Lecture total.
 Identification and study of the plants and animals of the ocean, mountain and desert regions of Southern California with emphasis on the organisms relationship to their environment.

-Biology 131 Natural History of the Southwest
+Natural History of the Southwest

-Class Hours: 48 Lecture total.
 An ecological study of mountain, canyon and desert ecosystems of the Southwestern United States.
 Animal and plant identification geology, and environmental problems will be emphasized.

-Biology 132 Natural History of Death Valley
+Natural History of Death Valley

 Natural history of Death Valley emphasizing the biology of the plants and animals, their ecology, adaptations and evolutionary history, as well as the history of environmental change and human activities.
 Mandatory orientation and field trip.
+Not offered every semester.
 May be repeated.
-Not offered every semester.